nilscodes/cardano-spo-scripts/README.md

 ## Step 1: Harden your core server
 [See also: Harden Ubuntu](https://web.archive.org/web/20220407101050/https://www.lifewire.com/harden-ubuntu-server-security-4178243)
 [See also: Secure Ubuntu](https://gist.github.com/lokhman/cc716d2e2d373dd696b2d9264c0287a3)
-- SSL only via keys, not password
+- SSH only via keys, not password
-- Change SSL default port from 22
+- Change SSH default port from 22
-- Allow SSL only from your relay node(s)
+- Allow SSH only from your relay node(s)
-- Close all unneeded ports except SSL and the core node port 3001
+- Close all unneeded ports except SSH and the core node port 3001
 - Ensure chrony/NTPdate is active

 ## Step 2: Harden your relay server
 [See also: Harden Ubuntu](https://web.archive.org/web/20220407101050/https://www.lifewire.com/harden-ubuntu-server-security-4178243)
 [See also: Secure Ubuntu](https://gist.github.com/lokhman/cc716d2e2d373dd696b2d9264c0287a3)
-- SSL only via keys, not password
+- SSH only via keys, not password
-- Change SSL default port from 22
+- Change SSH default port from 22
-- Allow SSL only from where absolutely needed
+- Allow SSH only from where absolutely needed
-- Close all unneeded ports except SSL and the relay node port 3000
+- Close all unneeded ports except SSH and the relay node port 3000
 - Ensure chrony/NTPdate is active

 ## Step 3: Build the cardano-cli and cardano
 `./build-node-code.sh CABAL_VERSION GHC_VERSION CARDANO_NODE_VERSION`

-Latest current versions are 3.6.2.0 for CABAL_VERSION, 8.10.7 for GHC_VERSION and 1.35.3 for CARDANO_NODE_VERSION
+Latest current versions are 3.12.1.0 for CABAL_VERSION, 9.6.7 for GHC_VERSION and 10.5.1 for CARDANO_NODE_VERSION

 ## Step 4
-`./set-net.sh mainnet|testnet [TESTNET_MAGIC_ID]`
+`./set-net.sh mainnet|preview|preprod`

-Set the net you want to run on (testnet or mainnet) Will also automatically download the respective configuration files, i.e. it will automatically run `./get-config.sh conf testnet|mainnet`
+Set the net you want to run on (testnet or mainnet) Will also automatically download the respective configuration files, i.e. it will automatically run `./get-config.sh mainnet|preview|preprod`

 ## Step 4.5
 `./create-node-runner-binary.sh full|relay|core NETWORK_INTERFACE_NODE_IP NETWORK_INTERFACE_NODE_PORT`